COSC481W-2024Fall/MLite/setup.md

 - run `rails server` to run the server
 - go to `localhost:3000/posts` in your browser
 - from here, you can see your posts in your db, add new posts, delete posts, edit posts (basically all CRUD operations)
-  - FYI: default tailwind styles make everything look weird, but you can click around the text like 'New post'
+  - FYI: default tailwind styles make everything look weird, but you can still click around the text like 'New post'
+  - if youd prefer a basic look, recreate the app without the tailwind argument `--css tailwind`